grafana/k6-docs/docs/sources/next/javascript-api/k6-net-grpc/stream/stream-error.md

 ---
 title: 'Error'
 head_title: 'gRPC.Error'
-excerpt: 'The error object of a gRPC stream.'
+description: 'The error object of a gRPC stream.'
 weight: 15
 ---